jdsmooth2j/Train-Your-Own-Object-Detector-Using-Tensorflow-Object-Detection-API-Tutorial-Windows/README.md

 ```

 #### 5B.
 Configure Training
 Lastly, the object detection training pipeline must be configured.
-This determines which model and what parameters will be used for training.
-It is the last step before running training.
+This determines which model and what parameters will be used for the training.
+It is the last step before running the training.

 Go through "C:\tensorflow1\models\research\object_detection\samples\configs" and copy the *faster_rcnn_inception_v2_pets.config* file into the \"object_detection\training" directory.
 Then, open the file with a text editor (such as Notepad++).
 There are several changes to establish the .config file, mainly changing the 'number of classes' and 'examples', and adding the file paths to the training data.